 BPC-157

-For chronic conditions requiring repeated cycles, maintain at least 4-week breaks between 8-week cycles.
+For chronic conditions requiring repeated cycles, maintain at least 4-week breaks between 8-week cycles to allow tissue repair pathways to normalize.

 TB-500